HeliosLang/compiler/doc/05-subscription_contract.md

 > cardano-cli address key-hash --payment-verification-key-file /data/wallets/wallet2.vkey
 ```

-Now we can generate the datum similarly to the Time Lock example.
+We can generate the datum similarly to the Time Lock example.

 Now let's send 4 tAda to the script address using the datum we just generated:
 ```bash